Stiefel Whitney Classes for Real representations of $\mathrm{GL}_2(\mathbb{F}_q)$: Introduction

 \section{Introduction}

 Let $\pi$ be a real representation of a finite group $G$.
-One can associate a real vector bundle $\xi(\pi)$ over $BG$ (classifying space of $G$) to $\pi$ and consider Stiefel Whitney classes $w_i(\pi)\in H^i(G, \Z/2\Z)$ (see \cite[Section $2.6$, page no. $50$]{benson}).
-We define the ``obstruction class" to be $w_i(\pi)$ where $i>0$ is minimal with $w_i(\pi)\neq 0$.
-In general, for a real vector bundle $\xi$ of dimension $n$ if $w_i(\xi) \neq 0$ then there cannot exist $n - i + 1$ linearly independent sections of $\xi$ (see \cite[Section $3.3$]{hatchervbk}).
-Here we calculate the obstruction class for real representations of $\GL_2(\F_q)$.
+One can associate Stiefel Whitney classes $w_i(\pi)\in H^i(G, \Z/2\Z)$ (see \cite[Section $2.6$, page no. $50$]{benson}) to it such that $w_i(\pi)=0$ if $i>\deg\pi$.
+We define the ``obstruction class" to be $w_i(\pi)$ where the degree $i>0$, called the obstruction degree of $\pi$, is minimal with $w_i(\pi)\neq 0$.
+In fact the obstruction degree of $\pi$ turns out to be a power of $2$ (see \cite[Problem $8$-B]{mch}).
+In this paper we calculate the total Stiefel Whitney class of a real representaton $\pi$ of $\GL_2(\F_q)$, where $q$ is odd.
+Moreover, if $w_1(\pi)=0$ we compute the obstruction class of $\pi$ in terms of its character values.